 It is important that we give our grade 6-7 students more learning time.
 If the school is within a close proximity to the high school, we would bring the middle school and high school students in on a similar schedule.
 This would assist in expanding the middle to school to the same length as the high school day.
 It would also help us with the lunch schedule for the 4-7 school, because we are proposing to stagger the arrival times of 4-5 and 6-7.
 The staggered schedule would allow for a less congested arrival and dismissal each day, since only half the school would arrive and dismiss at one time.
 This would make it possible to share the cafeteria and to have lunches served at typical lunch hours.
 Grades 6 and 7 will have two lunch periods.
 Grades 4-5 will have two lunch periods.
-Each grade will eat on separated sides of the cafeteria and with a staggered, but overlapping schedule, so that the serving line can be managed in four waves, but effectively two seatings.
+Each grade will eat separately.